How to Promote Your Music on Social Media

 A moment is different: the story behind a lyric, a stripped-back performance, an honest reaction to a small win, the messy reality of making music.
 Moments make people feel something, and feelings are what get shared.
 Promote the story; let the song come along for the ride.

-Why short-form video wins
+Why short-form video is worth testing

 The rest of this guide is platform by platform, but the content engine is the same everywhere: consistent short-form video that delivers moments.